 Some key benefits for USHA Members

-- Guidance and Policies – a resource bank of information.
+- Guidance and Policies – a resource bank of information and toolkits.

-- Key Performance Indicators – detailed information on incident and fire data.
+- Key Performance Indicators – detailed information on incident and fire data within the sector

 - Online Members' discount offers

-- Hasnet discussion forums for specialist topic and regional groups
+- Access to USHA's Hasnet discussion forums for specialist topic and regional groups

 The Association is managed by an Executive Board consisting of a Chair (who serves for a two year period), a Deputy Chair, Honorary Secretary, Honorary Treasurer and four additional members.
 The officers and executive are elected at the Annual General Meeting which takes place in April as part of the annual spring conference.